Azure/FTA-WelcomeKits/hybrid/hci/2 - deployment/cluster/Deployment-23h2.md

 ## Deployment Planning and Readiness

-When looking to the deployment of Azure Stack HCI then there are a number of design decisions which need to be taken anf these are covered within the [Planning Welcome Kit][planningwelcomekit].
+When looking to the deployment of Azure Stack HCI then there are a number of design decisions which need to be taken anf these are covered within [1 - planning: Infrastructure Setup and Integration](../../1%20-%20planning/readme.md).
 Once all of these decision and design have been complete then the next step is to ensure that the environment is ready for the deployment.
 The [Environment Checker][environmentchecker] provides the following checks which should all be complete and pass successfully to help a smooth deployment as possible: